 The project is composed of 3 main work packages, also called “Solutions”:

-The project was launched in November 2016 and runs in its first wave over 37 months supported by 37 international partners from industry, air navigation service providers and research organisations.
+The project was launched in November 2016 and runs in its first wave over 37 months supported by a large group of international partners from industry, air navigation service providers and research organisations.
 It goes through four major validation phases.